New year quotes to help you find fresh purpose

 It’s easy at that point for the voice of self doubt to start bending your ear.
 Convincing you that what you do is not as good as you thought it was.

 Time to make a plan

 I was walking Woody my spaniel in heavy mist a few mornings ago.
-It was one of the days between Christmas and New Year when there’s no entertaining or travelling to do.
+It was one of the days between Christmas and New Year when there’s not that much to do.
 A quiet, relaxing day.
 In theory.
 Instead, I was ruminating on all the things I hadn’t quite achieved in the year just gone, and beating myself up for it.
 It took a little while to snap out of it.

 Actually it took the astonished look on Woody’s face after he’d jumped head first into an icy sheep trough to do the trick.
 Laughter is a great shot in the arm, don’t you think?
 The thought began to dawn on me that I was wilfully forgetting everything that had gone really well and the things I had achieved.
-As though these things didn’t count as much.
+It’s as though these things don’t count as much.